masterapps-au/encrypted_s3_backup/README.md

 - Integrity during restoration is ensured using hashes.

 - It uses no state files, lock files, databases, or metadata.
-Everything is stored in the destination (backup) filename.
-This makes it file system agnostic and ensures writes are atomic.
+Everything is stored in the destination filename.
+This makes it file system agnostic, ensures writes are atomic, and best of all no corrupted backups!

 - Handles files of unlimited size by streaming all large operations to disk (> 100MB).